Deep EM with Hierarchical Latent Label Modelling for Multi-Site Prostate Lesion Segmentation: Experiment

 \subsection{Baselines and evaluation metrics}

-\paragraph{Baselines} {In this study, to ensure a fair and transparent comparison across methods, we use UNet~\cite{ronneberger2015u} with nnUNet–derived preprocessing and hyperparameters~\cite{isensee2021nnu} as the segmentation backbone of the proposed and all other compared methods.
-We compare against: (i) UNet only; (ii) Label bootstrapping (soft self-training)~\cite{reed2014training}: We replaced the standard supervised loss with a bootstrapped self-training loss that combines the provided labels with the model’s own predictions as soft auxiliary targets: \(\mathcal{L}_{bootstrap}^{t+1}=(1-\lambda)\mathcal{L}_{seg}(\omega^{t+1}, y)+\lambda\mathcal{L}_{seg}(\omega^{t+1}, \omega^{t})\), where $\omega^t$ is the network prediction at $t$ iteration and $\lambda$ is ramping up hyperparameter (max: 0.5).
-This encourages smoother decision boundaries and reduces sensitivity to annotation noise. (iii) Site-as-reader EM without hierarchy (independent $\alpha_s,\beta_s$ per site rather than using ~\eqref{eq:beta_hier}).
+\paragraph{Baselines} In this study, to ensure a fair and transparent comparison across methods, we use UNet~\cite{ronneberger2015u} with nnUNet-derived preprocessing and hyperparameters~\cite{isensee2021nnu} as the segmentation backbone for the proposed method and all compared methods.
+We compare against: (i) Supervised UNet; (ii) label bootstrapping (soft self-training)~\cite{reed2014training}, where the standard supervised loss is replaced by a bootstrapped self-training loss that combines the provided labels with the model's own predictions as soft auxiliary targets: \( \mathcal{L}_{bootstrap}^{t+1} = (1-\lambda)\mathcal{L}_{seg}(\omega^{t+1}, y) + \lambda\mathcal{L}_{seg}(\omega^{t+1}, \omega^{t}), \) where $\omega^t$ denotes the network prediction at iteration $t$, and $\lambda$ is a ramp-up hyperparameter with a maximum value of 0.5.
+This encourages smoother decision boundaries and reduces sensitivity to annotation noise. (iii) Site-as-reader EM without hierarchy, where independent $\alpha_s,\beta_s$ are estimated for each site rather than using the hierarchical formulation in Eq.~\eqref{eq:beta_hier}.
+This progressive comparison serves both as a baseline comparison and as an ablation study, isolating the contribution of the key components: soft-label self-training, explicit EM-based noise modelling, and hierarchical site/case reliability modelling.

 \paragraph{Evaluation metrics for segmentation and uncertainty} On each test fold and site, we report Dice and HD95 for segmentation results.
-For calibration and uncertainty metrics, we report selective segmentation (risk-coverage) curves based on predicted uncertainty (entropy of $q_k(x)$).
+For calibration and uncertainty metrics, we report selective segmentation (risk-coverage) curves based on predicted uncertainty (entropy of $\pi_k(x)$).
 We compare methods using a paired $t$-test on the same test cases within each held-out site.
 Multiple comparisons are controlled within each held-out site using Benjamini-Hochberg FDR at 5\%.